Supplier development

 In 2021, and in collaboration with the Red Española del Pacto Mundial de Naciones Unidas we worked on a programme that addressed the main aspects of Human Rights management (Policies, indicators, key resources, etc.).

 In 2020, and in collaboration with the Red Española del Pacto Mundial de Naciones Unidas, we helped suppliers include to incorporate a culture of diversity and zero tolerance for any kind of aggression or harassment, achieving real equal opportunities for all people in the context of the Agenda 2030, allowing us also to transfer to our supply chain the Group vision, principles and approach on diversity.
+After completing this course, the suppliers will understand better the barriers faced by these groups and how to manage equality and diversity in their organizations.
+A total of 508 users from 233 companies have benefited from this initiative, whose average mark for overall satisfaction was 9 points (out of 10).

 In 2020, and in collaboration with the Red Española del Pacto Mundial de Naciones Unidas, more than 250 users from over 180 companies completed this course.
 Our goal was to teach suppliers about concepts related with the fight against corruption and help them to understand better how it affects their companies.
 The average score for the course was 9 points (out of 10).